 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

-The beauty of mix terrain cycling, as we refer to it as Gravel Grinding, is that it can be done on several bike options.
-The primary 3 are Cross, Gravel, and Mountain.
-Like any good mix terrain route, having sections of dirt/gravel and pavement, each of these three bike options will have its advantages and disadvantages in certain sections.
+The beauty of mix terrain cycling, as we refer to it as Gravel Grinding, is that it can be done on several bike options/setups.
+The primary 2 are Gravel and Mountain.
+Like any good mix terrain route, having sections of dirt/gravel and pavement, each of these bike options will have its advantages and disadvantages in certain sections.
 This is why it’s important to review the course map, course profile, and pre-ride if possible.

 The Mt Lemmon Gravel Grinder (60 Grind) is made up of 45 miles of dirt/gravel roads and 15 miles of pavement.
 Riders will cover 44 miles of dirt/gravel roads before coming to 15 miles of pavement following by the home stretch of the remaining 1 mile of dirt road back to the finish.
 The unique start to the Lemmon Grinder is what makes this decision a tough one.
 After a short climb departing the 3C Ranch, you descend down the narrow twisting gravel road towards Peppersauce Campground before a left hand bend and onto the next climb.
 The course continues in this up and down twisting fashion until you reach AID Station #1, 12 miles, and continues to climb up to 8000’ to the turnaround at mile 21.5.